trailofbits/cb-multios/README.md

 This folder contains Python scripts that help with modifying, building, and testing the original challenges.

 ### cb_patcher.py
-This script will copy all challenges out of `original-challenges`, modify them as necessary, and place them in `cqe-challenges`.
+This script will copy all challenges out of `original-challenges`, modify them as necessary, and place them in `processed-challenges`.
 These modifications include:

 * Deleting `libcgc.h` if it appears anywhere in the challenge source
 * Deleting any C++ definitions that are required for the cgc runtime